 A Revolution in Fiction forms a politically-charged pendant to the writer’s other blog, the more philosophical and meditative Daily Joy with Honey Girl: T’ai chi and Zen Wisdom for Beginners, begun 11/17.
 The times are changing and so are we!
 But French language, literature, and history and the Revolution in particular will always remain a passion, so you can expect that A Revolution in Fiction will abide for some time to come.

 Readers may take heart knowing that writing about Revolution has led the author to create and offer, since 2012, a radically involved approach to community service.
 I offer a free semester-long weekly writing workshop for kids age 8-12 known as Write YOUR Story.
-It began in South Bend, Indiana and is still going strong in Seattle, WA.
+It began in South Bend, Indiana and is still going strong in Seattle, WA (or will do so, after the COVID-19 crisis passes).
 Inspiring children to feel free, have fun while thinking, and be creative may be the most radical answer to oppression.

 Welcome to my world!